dlang/dub-registry/README.md

 It's recommended to create a separate account for the DUB registry GitHub authentication.
 Equally, if no GitLab packages are used in your local repository, no GitLab authentication is needed.

+### SECURITY NOTICE

+Development versions prior to 2.3.0 were leaking the GitLab private token in error messages shown to the user.
+Please make sure to use the latest version along with a freshly generated token.

 Running without the cron job
 ----------------------------